Why Stage

 Are you making the biggest home selling mistake?

 Real estate experts agree that the number one selling mistake is “failing to showcase your home and not making small cosmetic changes.”
 Like a first date there is only one chance to make a first impression.
-But unlike a first date the value of what you have to offer goes down over time AND the market interest declines too because there is fresh competition coming on the market all the time.
+But unlike a first date the value of what you have to offer goes down over time AND the market interest declines too because there is fresh competition coming on the market all of the time.
 When you hit the market at the right price and you have positioned your home (product) to stomp the competition in the beginning – you will get the results that other sellers only fantasize about.
 Trying it out for a month or two to see what happens is a huge mistake that ultimately costs you money – often a lot of money.

 See, once you decide to sell your home, it becomes a product.
 A product that is competing with a lot of other products for a sale.
 You are in a merchandising competition where the best packaging wins.
 The houses that look the best AND are priced right will sell while the others languish on the market.
 Also, it is important to note that you will get the most interest in the beginning – this is when the pool of pre-qualified buyers who are waiting for a home like yours will rush to see the new listing.
 When you do it right, one or more of this first group will write you an offer.
 Gary Keller, Chairman of Keller Williams Realty, said in a recent interview on ABC’s Good Morning America, “Price gets you interest.
 Staging gets you offers.”